-The NRC staff notes that in its July 19, 2013 letter, the licensee stated that the preliminary design would locate the primary channel display in the MCR and the backup channel display in a remote location, promptly accessible.
-However, the staff also notes that in its August 26, 2013 letter, the licensee stated that detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+The NRC staff notes that the information regarding the location of the SFP level instrumentation displays is not currently available for review and that in its August 26, 2013 letter, the licensee identified the status of this activity as "Not Started".
+The licensee indicated that the information will be provided to the staff during the February 2015, six-month status report.
 The staff has identified this request as:

-- a) The specific location for the primary and backup instrument channel display. - b) For the SFP level instrumentation backup display located outside the MCR, please describe the evaluation used to validate that the display location can be accessed without unreasonable delay following a BDB event.
+- a) The specific location for the primary and backup instrument channel display. - b) For any SFP level instrumentation displays located outside the main control room, please describe the evaluation used to validate that the display location can be accessed without unreasonable delay following a BDB event.
 Include the time available for personnel to access the display as credited in the evaluation, as well as the actual time (e.g., based on walk-throughs) that it will take for personnel to access the display.
 Additionally, please include a description of the radiological and environmental conditions on the paths personnel might take.
 Describe whether the display location remains habitable for radiological, heat and humidity, and other environmental conditions following a BDB event.
 Describe whether personnel are continuously stationed at the display or monitor the display periodically.